aang13/token-service/README.md

 # token-service
 Full stack token service with spring boot and react

-## Run all Applications with single command:
+## Run all The Applications with single command:

 - For Linux/Mac :
 ```shell